FOSSEE/st-scripts/other-type-of-plots/script.rst

 exercise }}}

-Now, let us plot a scatter plot showing the percentage profit of company A from the year 2000-2010.
+Now, let us plot a scatter plot showing the percentage profit of a company A from the year 2000-2010.
 The data for the same is available in the file ``company-a-data.txt``.

 {{{ open the file company-a-data.txt and show the content }}}